Honeywell International Inc. Securities Litigation

 The Complaint alleges that throughout the Class Period, Defendants made materially false and misleading statements regarding Dycom’s business, operational and compliance policies.
 Specifically, Defendants made false and/or misleading statements and/or failed to disclose that: (i) Honeywell’s Bendix asbestos-related liability was greater than initially reported; (ii) the Company maintained improper accounting practices in connection with its Bendix asbestos-related liability; and (iii) as a result, Honeywell’s public statements were materially false and misleading at all relevant times.

 On February 26, 2019, the Court issued an Order appointing Lead Plaintiff and Counsel.
+Lead Plaintiff filed an amended Complaint on April 10.

 Company & Securities Information